Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Add a small towel under your lower back

-- Keep your head supported but not elevated too high
+- Keep your head supported (not too high)

 - Distributes body weight evenly